'Toxic is spot-on': House members describe roiling animosity among lawmakers - Local News 8

 “Congressman Boebert referred to us as the ‘Jihad squad’ on the House floor.
 What that does is it empowers and inspires people who want to do us harm, to actually go and do that harm.
 She is on the House floor spewing ‘Jihad squad,’ ” Rep. Jamaal Bowman said.
 “I feel safe, but it is incredibly concerning that she is speaking this way and we have to respond to that in some way.”

-Ocasio-Cortez, who was the subject of Gosar’s anime video last week, told CNN last week that sometimes it is impossible to separate the political from the personal even as she has tried to build relationships with some Republicans.
+Ocasio-Cortez, who was the subject of Gosar’s animé video, told CNN last week that sometimes it is impossible to separate the political from the personal, even as she has tried to build relationships with some Republicans.

 The-CNN-Wire